odea-project/qAlgorithms/report/discussion_tests.md

 ion source parameters.
 The source was set to polarity switching, resulting in two datasets per measurement after evaluation.

-3) Aquaflow data: [Non-target Analysis and Chemometric Evaluation of a Passive Sampler Monitoring of Small Streams] Three blanks, three standards and three samples from the Aquaflow project, all measured in positive mode.
+3) Aquaflow data: [https://pubs.acs.org/doi/10.1021/acs.est.1c08014] // stimmt der Artikel?
+Three blanks, three standards and three samples from the Aquaflow project, all measured in positive mode.
 One sample measurement is notable for not containing any centroids for the first 800 scans.
 Naming: C = control, T = treatment, S = sampling time Another sample contained 5000 MS1 spectra, while usually only 1300 were recorded.
+The samples are wastewater effluent [@todo]
+The measurements were performed one day apart, but the two runs contained samples from different sampling points.
+As such, discrepancies are not assured to stem from the daily variation in instrument conditions.

 4) Calibration series:
 Excerpt of a measurement series containing four blanks, and seven ozonation experiments with indigo, two of which were measured in negative mode.
 These measurements were primarily chosen for their small filesize and poor chromatographic separation.
+No information regarding the type of sample exist, but a standard solution in millipore water is likely from the naming scheme.

 5) PFAS data:
 HPLC-orbitrap measurements consisting of blank measurements and water samples containing PFAS.
+[@todo] mit oder ohne matrix?

 6) High-consistency standards
 As a reference for a stable system, ten replicates of a standard mixture